 (6) instead of any of the above, the party’s acknowledged written admission that service of process was received, as provided by rule 4(d)(6).

 (7) The return of service shall list and identify all documents served.

 (Amended effective July 1, 1977; amended March 23, 1990, effective July 1, 1990; amended August 22, 1990, effective August 22, 1990.)

 Rule 4(h).
 Amendment.
-At any time in its discretion and upon such terms as it deems just, the court may allow any process or proof of service thereof to be amended, unless it clearly appears that material prejudice would result to the substantial right [rights] of the party against whom the process issued.
+At any time in its discretion and upon such terms as it deems, the court may allow any process or proof of service to be amended, unless it clearly appears that material prejudice would result in the substantial right [rights] of the party against whom the process issued.

 Rule 5(a).
 Service and filing of pleadings and other papers – Service – When required.
-Every order required by its terms to be served, every pleading subsequent to the original complaint unless the court otherwise orders because of numerous defendants, every written motion other than one which may be heard ex parte, and every written notice, appearance, demand, offer of judgment, designation of record on appeal, brief and memorandum of law, and similar paper shall be served upon each of the parties affected thereby, but no service need be made on parties in default for failure to appear except that pleadings asserting new or additional claims for relief against them shall be served upon them in the manner provided for service of summons in Rule 4.
+Every order required by its terms to be served, every pleading after the original complaint unless the court otherwise orders because of numerous defendants, every written motion other than one which may be heard ex parte, and every written notice, appearance, demand, the offer of judgment, the designation of record on appeal, brief and memorandum of law, and similar paper shall be served upon each of the parties affected thereby.
+Still, no service need be made on parties in default for failure to appear except that pleadings asserting new or additional claims for relief against them shall be served upon them in the manner provided for service of summons in Rule 4.

 (Amended July 2, 1976, effective October 1, 1976; am. effective July 1, 1977.)